soarlab/FPTuner/Reference.md

 # Command Line Arguments of FPTuner

+The basic flags are listed as follows:
+- `-e`: for specifying one or multiple error thresholds.
+- `-b`: for specifying the candidate bit-widths of the operators.

+The allocation controlling flags are listed as follows:
+- `-maxc` : for specifying the maximum number of type casts.

 ## -e : error thresholds